gucedac/uceda-campos-etal-2022-microorganisms/README.md

 ## 4. MOBILE GENETIC ELEMENTS PREDICTION

-Here we describe all the prediction tools we used to detect MGE (prophages, genomic island and insertion sequences) as well as the steps we took to integrate the mobilome.
+Here we describe all the prediction tools we used to detect MGE (prophages, genomic islands and insertion sequences) as well as the steps we took to integrate the mobilome.

 ---